Context, Judgement, Deduction: Plain dependent type theory

 \subsubsection{Of $\eta$ and elimination.}

-The $\eta$-rule accounts for the need to determine what happens in the case that one wants to apply elimination, followed by introduction, and at first it looks exactly as the dual of ($\Pi\beta$C).
-While it is clear that $\beta$ should prescribe equality of two terms, though, there is actually no agreement on the direction $\eta$ should have, so that in the literature we find instances of the resulting computation of $\eta$ as being a {\it conversion}, a {\it reduction}, or a {\it expansion}.
+The $\eta$-rule accounts for the need to determine what happens in the case that one wants to apply elimination followed by introduction, and at first it looks exactly as the dual of ($\Pi\beta$C).
+While it is clear that $\beta$ should prescribe equality of two terms, though, there is actually no agreement on the features $\eta$ should present, so that in the literature we find instances of the resulting computation of $\eta$ as being a {\it conversion} (\ie consisting of a definitional equality), interpreted as an {\it expansion}, or a {\it reduction} (meaning a non-symmetric relation whose reflexive, symmetric, and transitive closure defines the conversion).
 The virtue of each process, and each of its 2-categorical delivery, is the topic of \cite{seely1986modelling}.

-In our framework, \Cref{pipb} tells us something about which $\eta$-rule we should be looking at, and in fact we have which is precisely what $\theta\zeta=id$ says.
+In our framework, \cref{pipb} tells us something about which $\eta$-rule we should be looking at, and in fact we have which is precisely what $\theta\zeta=id$ says.
 This is only one of the possible expressions for $\eta$, and it differs from that presented in \cite[p.253]{awodey_2018}, which much more swiftly agrees with the tradition of categories with families.
 This is because, in a sense, we think the notion of elimination presented there, and in \Cref{mlpi} above, is not the correct one: it really is $\zeta$ performing the elimination, and it really is $f_B$ the term witnessing it.
 It is not in the computation through $\dot{\gamma}$ that a term of type $\Pi_A B$ turns into a term involving $A,B$.
 This argument, together with the possibility of excluding the $\eta$ rule entirely, will be made much more clear in \Cref{phity}.